Brandeis University: 21st century

+In January 2007, former President Jimmy Carter spoke at the university against the backdrop of controversy over his book Palestine: Peace Not Apartheid after being invited by students despite some campus opposition.
+His speech was followed by a rebuttal remarks from Alan Dershowitz.
+Later that spring Norman Finkelstein and Daniel Pipes were invited to speak on campus by separate student groups.

+In December 2007 former President Bill Clinton spoke on campus and launched the Eli J. Segal Leadership program.

+In 2009, the university faced fundraising challenges in part due to donors affected by the Madoff investment scandal and the 2008 financial crisis, leading to the January 2009 announcement that it planned to close the Rose Art Museum and sell the artwork.
+A university committee later recommended that the museum stay open and the university then said in 2010 it would seek to raise money by lending out the art, and eventually settled a related lawsuit in June 2011 with the museum remaining open.

 In 2014, Brandeis announced it would offer an honorary doctorate to Ayaan Hirsi Ali, "a staunch supporter of women's rights", and an outspoken campaigner against female genital mutilation, honor killing and Islamic extremism in general.
-After complaints from the Council on American-Islamic Relations and internal consultation with faculty and students, Brandeis publicly withdrew the offer, citing that Ali's statements condemning Islam were "inconsistent with the University's core values".
+After complaints from the Council on American–Islamic Relations and internal consultation with faculty and students, Brandeis publicly withdrew the offer, citing that Ali's statements condemning Islam were "inconsistent with the University's core values".
 87 out of 511 faculty members at Brandeis signed a letter to the university president.